-A Qantas pilot on a stopover had too much to drink with colleagues as well as imbibing marijuana resulting in some questionable behaviour.
-Although he was a very good pilot with a long-standing track record of good behaviour Qantas followed their policy and procedure in its disciplinary action which resulted in the Pilot’s dismissal from employment.
+A Qantas pilot on a stopover had too much to drink.
+With colleagues as well as imbibing marijuana resulting in some questionable behaviour.
+Although he was a very good pilot with a long-standing track record of good behaviour.
+Qantas followed their policy and procedure.
+In its disciplinary action.
+Which resulted in the Pilot’s dismissal from employment.

 Another very interesting and complex case is Zeb Dewson vs Boom Logistics.
-Dewson argued his dismissal from employment was unfair, on the basis it was harsh and unreasonable.
+Dewson argued his dismissal from employment was unfair.
+On the basis it was harsh and unreasonable.

-The Company held a tool box talk on one of the problematic sites with the team including supervisors.
+The Company held a toolbox talk.
+On one of the problematic sites with the team including supervisors.
 At the meeting, management informed the team, that the toxic culture had to change.
 Further, that they would take actions to ensure it did change.
-After the meeting a person informed one of the managers of an incident in which Dewson assaulted him.
+After the meeting, a person informed one of the managers of an incident in which Dewson assaulted him.

 There is a of detail in this case which I will summarise as follows:

-Having good quality procedures and documentation in place makes disciplining an employee much easier.
+Having good quality procedures.
+And documentation in place makes disciplining an employee much easier.

 • Allow the employee to have a witness present at the meeting

-• At the discussion draw the employee’s attention to the specific behaviour considered to be inappropriate and reference the company policy
+• At the discussion draw the employee’s attention to the specific behaviour.
+Considered to be inappropriate and reference the company policy

 • Allow the employee time to respond